neonidian/DependencyInjectionExample/README.md

 ﻿# Dependency Injection with C#

-Dependency injection is a design pattern where an object supplies dependencies for another object.
+Dependency injection is a design pattern to achieve [Inversion of Control(IoC)](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion) where an object supplies dependencies for another object by making use of interfaces.
 This makes the application loosely coupled and enables easier maintenance.

 ### Dependency injection techniques